The Cheeger problem in abstract measure spaces: Cheeger sets in perimeter-measure spaces

 \begin{proof} The proof is exactly the same as the one of \cref{prop:maximal_sets}, except that we now need to ensure that the limit set $C$ is a viable competitor, that is, $\m(C)>0$.
 This is exactly why we need to require~\ref{prop:isoperim}.
-The uniform lower bound on the volume of any $1$-Cheeger set provided by \cref{lem:lower_bound_volume}, immediately allows to conclude. \end{proof}
+The uniform lower bound on the volume of any $1$-Cheeger set provided by \cref{lem:lower_bound_volume} immediately allows to conclude. \end{proof}

-\begin{example} An example of measure space $(X, \A, \m)$ where existence of minimal $1$-Cheeger set fails the one of \cref{ex:no_maximal}.
+\begin{example} An example of measure space $(X, \A, \m)$ where existence of minimal $1$-Cheeger sets fails is the one of \cref{ex:no_maximal}.
 Chosen any $\Omega$, all of its subsets but $\m$-negligible ones are $1$-Cheeger sets.
-Hence, minimal $1$-Cheeger sets do not exists, being the infimum of the norms of $1$-Cheeger sets zero. \end{example}
+Hence, minimal $1$-Cheeger sets do not exist, being the infimum of the measures of $1$-Cheeger sets equal to zero. \end{example}